sunuilhamp/Battery-Notification/README.md

 3. Type ```shell:startup```
 4. Paste the shortcut in Startup directory to autoload after shutdown/restart
 5. Enjoy the notification that keeps your battery healthy and longer the battery life!

+## Ps
+You can edit the original file and change the minimum or maximum percentage depends on your PC and it will affect the shortcut in the next shutdown or restart